Exabyte-io/documentation/docs/properties/overview.md

 ## List of Properties

-We have listed the properties available for computation on our platform [in this section](../properties-directory/overview.md).
+We have listed and described the properties available for computation on our platform [in this section](../properties-directory/overview.md).

 ## Classification